Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: Case Study: Prompt Injection Attack

-Prompt injection attacks are a significant concern in the domain of artificial intelligence security, particularly with the widespread deployment of large language models (LLMs) in applications ranging from automated customer support to complex data processing systems.
-These attacks involve the deliberate insertion of malicious or deceptive text inputs designed to manipulate an AI model's behavior, potentially leading to the disclosure of sensitive information, the generation of harmful outputs, or the undermining of the system's intended purpose.
-The vulnerability arises from the inherent difficulty AI systems face in differentiating between legitimate user inputs and crafted malicious prompts, a challenge that becomes increasingly significant as AI integrates into sensitive operational contexts.
+While the previous sections focused on structural weaknesses in the A2A protocol, it is equally important to understand how these vulnerabilities manifest in real-world scenarios.
+One of the most prominent and actively exploited risks in modern AI-based systems is prompt injection, a technique that demonstrates how even seemingly well-configured agents can be manipulated into disclosing sensitive data or violating intended behavior.
+In this section, we illustrate and implementation how the absence of robust permission controls and data boundaries can enable such attacks in practice, reinforcing the need for the proposed enhancements to the protocol.

-Already in 2022, as LLMs began their global proliferation, researchers identified the risks posed by malicious prompt manipulation.
+Since the early emergence of large language models, prompt injection has posed a challenge, allowing adversaries to override system-level constraints and access restricted information. researchers identified the risks posed by malicious prompt manipulation.
 Perez et al. \cite{perez2022ignore} demonstrated that carefully designed input could override predefined model instructions, forcing the model to ignore prior constraints, disclose sensitive data, or behave in unintentional ways.
 Although initial defenses have since improved, new and more sophisticated methods continue to evolve.
-In 2023, Liu et al. \cite{liu2023prompt} revealed that 31 of 36 LLM-integrated applications tested, including productivity and chat tools, remained vulnerable to prompt injection, even in black-box scenarios.
+Liu et al. \cite{liu2023prompt} revealed that 31 of 36 LLM-integrated applications tested, including productivity and chat tools, remained vulnerable to prompt injection, even in black-box scenarios.
 Their work underscores that the threat landscape is not only persistent, but also increasingly complex.

-To investigate these threats in practice, we conducted an experiment using the N8N platform, a workflow automation tool that facilitates the creation of AI agents.
-In this experiment, a first AI agent, as shown in Figure \ref{fig:prompt_injection_agent_1}, was constructed with explicit instructions not to reveal private information critical to its function, simulating a scenario where confidentiality is paramount.
-Subsequently, a second AI agent, as shown in Figure \ref{fig:prompt_injection_agent_2}, was developed with the sole purpose of extracting this withheld information from the first agent.
-Employing various manipulative techniques and prompt injection strategies, the second agent successfully elicited the sensitive data, without relying on advanced tactics, thereby exposing the fragility of AI systems to such attacks and highlighting the practical risks of entrusting them with confidential information.